 - Tuba City boys place fifth at 3A track championships

-- Tuba City boys are repeat champs at Hopi Invitational
+- Tuba City boys place second at Peaks Invitational